Anti-Canadian sentiment: Brazil

-Anti-Canadian sentiment has been observed in Brazil.
+Anti-Canadian sentiments have been observed in Brazil.
 People boycotted Canadian goods to protest a Canadian ban of Brazilian beef imports, reportedly because of fears of mad-cow disease.
 A few Brazilians believed the Canadian ban was motivated by a trade dispute between the two nations.
 Canada's subsidies to aircraft manufacturer Bombardier and Brazil's subsidies to Bombardier's Brazilian rival Embraer have been a source of much tension because they are said to interfere with each other's business.

 Canada

-Some hostility towards or criticism of Canada as a nation can be seen within Canada itself, most prominently by Quebec nationalists and First Nations.
+Some hostility towards or criticism of Canada as a nation can be seen within Canada itself, most prominently by Quebec nationalists, Newfoundlanders and First Nations.
 Some First Nations refuse to celebrate Canada Day.